bongiozzo/musica_mustdie/output/band_richiekotzen.md

 # Richie Kotzen

-Дискография
-"Richie Kotzen" 1989, Heavy Metal
-"Fever Dream" 1990, Instrumental
-"Electric Joy" 1991, Instrumental
-"Mother Heads Family Reunion" 1994, Hard Rock
-"The Inner Galactic Fusion Experience" 1995, Fusion "Bi Polar Blues" 1999, Blues
-"Wave of Emotion" 2000, Fusion
-"Something To Say" 2000, Rock
-"What is" 2000, Rock
-"Break it all Down" 2000, Rock
-"Slow" 2003, Rock
-"Change" 2003, Rock
-"Get Up" 2004, Rock
-"Acoustic Cuts" 2004, Rock
-"Into The Black" 2006, Rock
+## Дискография

+### "Richie Kotzen" 1989, Heavy Metal

+1 Squeeze Play
+2 Strut It
+3 Unsafe At Any Speed
+4 Rat Trap
+5 Cryptic Script
+6 Plaid Plesiosaur
+7 Spider Legs
+8 Jocose Jenny
+9 Noblesse Oblige

+### "Fever Dream" 1990, Instrumental

+1 She
+2 Fall Of A Leader
+3 Off The Rails (Kotzen/Varney)
+4 Yvonne
+5 Things Remembered Never Die (Kotzen/Varney)
+6 Dream Of A New Day
+7 Money Power
+8 Rollercoaster
+9 Wheels Can Fly
+10 Truth In Lies

+### "Electric Joy" 1991, Instrumental

+1 B Funk
+2 Electric Joy
+3 Shufina
+4 Acid Lips
+5 Slow Blues
+6 High Wire
+7 DR Glee
+8 Hot Rails
+10 The Deece Song

+### "Mother Heads Family Reunion" 1994, Hard Rock

+1 Socialite
+2 Mother Heads Family Reunion
+3 Where Did Our Love Go?
+4 Natural Thing
+5 A Love Divine
+6 Soul To Soul
+7 Reach Out I'll be There (Holland/Dozier)
+8 Testify
+9 Used
+10 A Woman and a Man
+11 Livin' Easy
+12 Cover Me
+13 Wailing Wall (Japanese Release Only)

+### "The Inner Galactic Fusion Experience" 1995, Fusion

+1 Pulse
+2 Dose
+3 Hypnotist
+4 Ultramatic
+5 Trick (Kotzen/Bissonette)
+6 Stark (Kotzen/Bissonette)
+7 Hype
+8 Tramp
+9 Last Words

+### "Bi Polar Blues" 1999, Blues

+1 Gone Tomorrow Blues
+2 Tied To You
+3 They're Red Hot (Johnson)
+4 Tobacco Road (Loudermilk)
+5 Broken Man Blues
+6 The Thrill Is Gone (Pettite/Benson)
+7 From Four Till Late (Johnson)
+8 A Step Away
+9 Burn It Down
+10 No Kinda Hero
+11 Richie's Boogie

+### "Wave of Emotion" 2000, Fusion

+1.World Affair
+2 Wave of Emotion (Kotzen/Eve)
+3 Stoned (Kotzen/Hughes)
+4 Degeneration
+5 Air
+6 Sovereign
+7 Breakdown
+8 Moonshine
+9 Fool
+10 I'm Comin' out
+11 Strobe (Kotzen/Anur)

+### "Something To Say" 2000, Rock

+1.Something to Say
+2 What Makes a Man
+3 The Bitter End
+4 Camouflage
+5 Turned Out (Kotzen/Eve)
+6 Faded
+7 Let Me In (Kotzen/Anur)
+8 Rust
+9 Ready
+10 Aberdine
+11 Holy Man
+12 Paradox

+### "What is" 2000, Rock

+1.What is
+2 Too Deep
+3 You Got A Fire
+4 Locked Out
+5 You Don't Owe Me
+6 Angie
+7 Open Your Eyes
+8 Strength
+9 Lose Again
+10 Cross The Line
+11 I'm Losin' You

+### "Break it all Down" 2000, Rock

+1.Break it all Down
+2.Killin' Time
+3.The Feelin's Gone (Kotzen/Bramhall)
+4.Some Voodoo (Kotzen/Lush)
+5.I Would
+6.You Don't Know
+7.Live A Little
+8.I Don't Belong
+9.My Addiction (Kotzen/Zito)
+10.It Burns (Kotzen/Lush)
+11.I'll Be Around (Bell/Hurtt)

+### "Slow" 2003, Rock

+1. Ohio
+2. Scared of you
+3. Gold digger
+4. The Answer
+5. Slow
+6. Don't wanna lie
+7Got it bad
+8. I can make you happy
+9. Sapphire
+10. Come back (swear to god)
+11. Rely on me
+12. Let's say goodbye
+13. conflicted
+Bonus track. conflicted (reprise)

+### "Change" 2003, Rock

+1. Forever One
+2. Get a Life
+3. Change
+4. Don't Ask
+5. Deeper (Into You)
+6. High
+7. Am I Dreamin
+8. Shine (Acoustic Version)
+9. Good For Me
+10. Fast Money Fast Cars
+11. Unity (Jazz Bee Bop Instrumental)
+12. Out Take (Bonus Track)

+### "Get Up" 2004, Rock

+1. losin my mind
+2. fantasy
+3. remember
+4. get up
+5. so cold
+6. such a shame
+7. made for tonight
+8. still
+9. never be the same
+10. special

+### "Acoustic Cuts" 2004, Rock

+01. Change
+02. What Is
+03. High
+04. Don't Ask
+05. Where Did Our Love Go
+06. Rust
+07. I Would
+08. You've Got A Fire
+09. Don't Wanna Lie
+10. Let's Say Goodbye

+### "Into The Black" 2006, Rock

+1. You Can't Save Me
+2. Misunderstood
+3. Fear
+4. The Shadow
+5. Doin' What The Devil Says To Do
+6. Till You Put Me Down
+7. Sacred Ground
+8. Your Lies
+9. Livin' In Bliss
+10. My Angel

 ## Отношения с другими группами